Here’s a fun fact: Caeleb Dressel is one of the best swimmers on the planet.

 - Both ab routines take about 5-6 minutes to complete.

-- You don’t need any dryland equipment to complete the sessions.
+- You don’t need any dryland equipment including your top ab roller wheel to complete the sessions.

 Below each video are the exercises performed as well as the target reps.
 The routines were put together by Matt DeLancey, the University of Florida swim team’s strength and conditioning coach.